 For repeated recordings in the same location, try to recreate the same conditions so that the audio quality remains consistent in all sessions.

-9. Record in the M4A file format for top quality.
+9. Record in the M4A file format

 This format is ideal as it produces a high-quality sound file that is also small.
 MP3 and WAV format are also good choices.